MatteoCarlone/Patrol_Robot/README.md

 	  to recharge dock action.
 Moreover you can see:
 	  1. the first mission phase with aruco detection and arm motion
 	  2. the second phase with the Navigation and Mapping

+Other Diagrams regarding the only Software Architecture [HERE](https://github.com/MatteoCarlone/Patrol_Robot_Architecture)

 ## Launching the Software